 Explore things to do in Maui, one of the most spectacular tropical destinations in the world, with the knowledge of a local, island insider.
-Download the Maui Vacation Guide to your phone or desktop so you can read it on the plane, or wherever you are!
+Download the Maui Vacation Guide to your phone or desktop so you can read it on the plane or from wherever you are!

 A hopping night life , picture perfect bays with ideal snorkeling, and adventures from mountain to sea make West Maui the most popular region on the island.

 When the buzz and bustle of Lahaina’s nightlife and Kaanapali’s resorts have run their course, head south to Kihei, Wailea, and Makena for a laid-back, local vibe, high-end shopping , and a playground filled with many of Maui’s top beaches.

 Central Maui is more than the place your plane lands when you arrive in Maui.
 Boasting lush Iao Valley, quaint Wailuku, and epic helicopter tours to Hana, Molokai, and the West Maui Mountains, this region offers some of the best entry points for experiencing Maui’s world-renowned natural beauty.